-$^{^{\}rm 34}$ Amendment here and elsewhere renaming activity as suggested by Fonterra.
+34 Amendment here and elsewhere renaming activity as suggested by Fonterra.
+Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)

-- (iii)(c) manage avoids where reasonably practicable, otherwise minimises collected and diffuse run-off and leaching of nitrogen, phosphorus nutrients, microbial contaminants and sediment through the identification and management of critical source areas and the contaminant pathways identified for the relevant Physiographic Zones (and variants) within individual properties. - 2.3.
-When considering a resource consent application for farming activities, consideration should be given to the following matters: - (a) whether multiple farming activities (such as cultivation, riparian setbacks, and winter grazing) can be addressed in a single resource consent; and - (b) granting a consent duration of at least 5 years where doing so is consistent with Policy 40.
+- (4) is certified as meeting all relevant requirements of this Plan and any regulation under Part 9A of the RMA; and - (5) is independently audited and reported on; - (ii)(b) actively manage avoids where reasonably practicable, or otherwise minimises sediment run-off risk from farming and hill country development activities by identifying critical source areas and implementing actions and maintaining practices including setbacks from water bodies, sediment traps, riparian planting, limits on areas or duration of exposed soils and the prevention of stock entering the beds of surface water bodies; and - (iii)(e) manage avoids where reasonably practicable, otherwise minimises collected and diffuse run-off and leaching of nitrogen, phosphorus nutrients, microbial contaminants and sediment through the identification and management of critical source areas and the contaminant pathways identified for the relevant Physiographic Zones (and variants) within individual properties. - 2.3- When considering a resource consent application for farming activities, consideration should be given to the following matters: - (a) whether multiple farming activities (such as cultivation, riparian setbacks, and winter grazing) can be addressed in a single resource consent; and - (b) granting a consent duration of at least 5 years where doing so is consistent with Policy 40.